bhoomi1159/Impledge-technologies-Assesment/README.md

 6. we use System.nano function for the  time calculation of this program.

-By combining **sorting** and **recursive DP with memoization**, this approach handles large datasets more efficiently and ensures the program can scale for files with a large number of words.
+By combining **sorting** and **recursive DP with memoization**, this approach handles large datasets more efficiently and ensures the program can scale for files with a large number of words. we can also solves this problem with trie data structure.
 # steps to execute the code
 1. install java development kit in your system.
 2. run the solution.java files in any code editor you have ike vs code,eclipse,etc.